Back to Blog

 • Only consider jobs idle for more than a threshold (configurable, default 5 minutes)

-• Filter by consumer group and stream name (we use recipe_pipeline:group)
+• Filter by consumer group and stream name (I use recipe_pipeline:group)

 • Respect max delivery attempts to avoid infinite loops